jjvanzon/Circular-Language-Spec/spec/commands/commands-main-concepts.md

 <img src="images/1.%20Commands%20Main%20Concepts.004.png" width="100" />

-Two symbols connected with a solid line, may be *the same* command.
+Two symbols connected with a solid line, are considered *the same* command.

-A *dashed line* between command symbols might make one command a kind of copy of another:
+A *dashed line* between command symbols makes one command sort of a copy of another:

 <img src="images/1.%20Commands%20Main%20Concepts.005.png" width="80" />

-That way, one command might be used as a __definition__ for another command.
+That way, that one command is used as a __definition__ for another command.

-If a command is used as a definition, a *dashed border* may be used:
+If a command is used as a definition, *dashed borders* may be used:

 <img src="images/1.%20Commands%20Main%20Concepts.006.png" width="80" />

 (Using dashed shapes is still a bit of an open discussion.)

-A command can have a *name:*
+A commands can have a *name:*

 <img src="images/1.%20Commands%20Main%20Concepts.007.png" width="140" />